gdsbook/book/docs/_sources/intro.md

 existing ones.
-At any rate, this constantly and rapidly changing context made us think more thoroughly about the computational infrastructure and, over time, we learned to take it more as a feature rather than a bug (it also inspired us to write Chapter 3!).
+At any rate, this constantly and rapidly changing context made us think more thoroughly about the computational infrastructure and, over time, we learned to take it more as a feature rather than a bug (it also inspired us to write [Chapter 2](notebooks/02_geospatial_computational_environment)!).

-Besides technical challenges, writing a textbook based on notebooks has also unearthed more conceptual aspects we had not anticipated.
+Besides technical challenges, creating a textbook based on notebooks has also unearthed more conceptual aspects we had not anticipated.
 Writing computational notebooks is qualitatively different from writing a traditional textbook.
-As. discussed before, the writing process changes when you weave code and narrative, and that takes additional effort and explicit design choices.
-Furthermore, we wanted this book's content  be available online as a free website, so we were effectively writing for both print _and_ the web in the same document.
+As discussed before, the writing process changes when you weave code and narrative, and that takes additional effort and explicit design choices.
+Furthermore, we wanted this book's content  be available online as a free website, so we were effectively catering to both print _and_ the web in the same document.
 This often meant tricky tradeoff's and, sometimes, settling for a (smaller) common shared subset of options and functionality.
 All in all, this book has